jamos-tay/aeutils/user_docs.md

 # Using the Plugin

 The plugin consists of buttons each linked to a script or functionality.
 To use a script, select the required properties in the timeline panel and click on the respective button.

+Word of advice: Don't worry if most of the buttons don't make any sense!
+This is really just a dump of all the scripts I use in without much order, so just pick a few you like and use them (if any).
+If you're adventurous you can look at [configuring the UI](#ui-customization-devs).

 Tips:
 - Hover over a button to see a description of what it does.